 Removing the key from the ignition switch while driving locks the steering.
 This can cause you to lose control of the vehicle.

 Remove the key from the ignition switch only when parked.

 Each door has a lock tab next to the inside door handle.
-Pull out the tab to lock the door, and push it in to unlock.
+Pull the tab out to lock the door, and push it in to unlock the door.